zblz/naima/README.rst

 ToDo
 ----

-- Write standard labels for parameters as a property of ``emcee.EnsembleSampler`` so that they can be accessed by other functions without knowing their order.
 - For X-ray (sync) and GeV/TeV (IC) data, estimate initial magnetic field from Fx/Fvhe ratio.
 - Write Convenience function to compute decorrelation energy of data and the